Dheatly23/godot-wasm/example/README.md

   Hello world from WebAssembly.
   Here you can learn how to load module, instantiate, and bind with Godot methods.
+* `epoch-interruption`
+  Showcase using epoch interruption to limit WebAssembly execution and preventing infinite loop.

 ## Licensing